open-pioneer/trails-openlayers-base-packages/src/packages/zoom/README.md

 # @open-pioneer/zoom

-This package provides two buttons for the user to zoom in and zoom out of the map.
+This package provides two buttons that allow the user to zoom in and zoom out of the map.

 ## Usage

-To integrate the components in your app, insert the following snippet and reference a map id:
+To integrate the components in your app, insert the following snippet and reference a map ID:

 ```jsx
 <ZoomIn mapId="map_id" />